 Black River sends three on Washington Youth Tour

 Black River sent three rising high school seniors to Washington, D.C. in June for the annual Washington Youth Tour.
-After a rigorous application process, judges selected Patrick Muldrow, Cameron Tomlin and Alyssa Weimer to attend the week-long event.
+After a rigorous application process, judges selected Kate Smith, Grace Towery and Emily Walker to attend the week-long event.
 Black River employee Stephanie Floyd served as a chaperone.

 Our students joined close to 70 other students representing South Carolina’s electric cooperatives and participated in many activities during their five-day stay.
 The group visited several landmarks and museums including the Washington Monument, the Lincoln Memorial, Arlington National Cemetery, the Smithsonian museums, and the Museum of the Marine Corps.

 The students also participated in an evening boat cruise on the Potomac River and an all-states dinner and dance party which hosted more than 1,700 students representing 44 states.

-One of the most memorable activities was Capitol Hill Day, where students split up based on congressional delegation and visited their congressmen.
+One of the most memorable activities was Capitol Hill Day, where students split up based on congressional delegations and visited their congressmen.
 At the conclusion of the visits, students got exclusive staff-led tours of the Capitol.

-If you or somebody you know is interested in representing Black River on the 2017 Washington Youth Tour, click here for a copy of the application: application 2017.
+If you or somebody you know is interested in representing Black River on the 2018 Washington Youth Tour, click here for a copy of the application: application-2018 (7) .
 To be eligible, you must be a high school junior and your parent(s) or guardian must be a current member of Black River Electric Cooperative.